Metrization and Simulation of Controlled Hybrid Systems: Relaxed Executions and Discrete Approximations

 \section{Relaxed Executions and Discrete Approximations}

-This section contains our main result: discrete approximations of trajectories of controlled hybrid systems, constructed using any variable step size numerical integration algorithm, converge uniformly to the actual trajectories.
+This section contains our main result: discrete approximations of executions of controlled hybrid systems, constructed using any variable step size numerical integration algorithm, converge uniformly to the actual executions.
 This section is divided into three parts.
 First, we define a pair of algorithms that construct executions of controlled hybrid systems and their relaxations, respectively.
 Next, we develop a discrete approximation scheme for executions of relaxations of controlled hybrid systems.
-Finally, we prove that these discrete approximations converge to the executions of the original, non--relaxed, controlled hybrid system using the metric topologies developed in Section~\ref{sec:relaxation}.
+Finally, we prove that these discrete approximations converge to orbitally stable executions of the original, non--relaxed, controlled hybrid system using the metric topologies developed in Section~\ref{sec:relaxation}.